top of page

 When the structural constraint is removed, performance moves because the system stops blocking the people inside it.

-👉 If you want to identify which side of the boundary your performance gap sits on, the contact centre performance intervention is designed to diagnose the cause and support the right response.
+If you want to identify which side of the boundary your performance gap sits on, the contact centre coaching intervention is designed to diagnose the cause and support the right response.

 The Bottom Line